Nadorite

 Nadorite is a mineral with the chemical formula PbSbO_{2}Cl.
 It crystallizes in the orthorhombic crystal system and is brown, brownish-yellow or yellow in color, with a white or yellowish-white streak.

-Nadorite is named after Djebel Nador in Algeria, where it was first identified in 1870.
+Nadorite is named after Djebel Nador in Hammam N'Bail, Algeria, where it was first identified in 1870.

 Geologic occurrence

-Djebel Nador and Djebel Debbar (both in the Constantine Province of Algeria) are its co-type localities.
+Djebel Nador and Djebel Debbar (both in the Guelma Province of Algeria) are its co-type localities.
 Also found as an alteration product of jamesonite in Cornwall, England.